xmos/lib_src/lib_src/doc/rst/lib_src.rst

    SSRC Algorithm Structure

-The SSRC algorithm for the is implemented as a two stage structure:
+The SSRC algorithm is implemented as a two stage structure:

  * The Bandwidth control stage which includes filters F1 and F2 is responsible for limiting the bandwidth of the input signal and for providing integer rate Sample Rate Conversion.
 It is also used for signal conditioning in the case of rational, non-integer, Sample Rate Conversion.
  * The polyphase filter stage which effectively converts between the 44.1kHz and the 48kHz families of sample rates.